EstebanMqz/Git-Basic-Commands/README.md

 2. Make Changes in Local.
 3. [Push](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository) to Personal Remote. <br /><br />

-For more information about contributing to projects refer to official [documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects?tool=webui). <br />
+For more information about contributing to projects with Github refer to its official [documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects?tool=webui). <br />

 ---